 - Add the cashews and water to a high-speed blender and blend until smooth and creamy.
 Set aside.

-- Heat the olive oil in a large skillet on medium-high heat, then add the onion, ginger and garlic letting cook for 2 minutes.
+- Heat the olive oil in a large skillet on medium-high heat, then add the onion, ginger, garlic, red pepper and jalapeno pepper, letting cook for 2 minutes.

-- Add the tomato paste and spices and mix everything together on medium heat until fragrant, about 1 minute, then add the vegetables, cashew milk and 1/4 cup vegetable broth. (*If you don’t have enough sauce, add in another 1/4 cup of vegetable broth.)
+- Add the spices and mix everything together on medium heat until fragrant, about 1 minute.

 .
 This will ensure that everything cooks evenly and you won’t end up with any mushy vegetables.